raulcorreia7/todo_app/docs/reverse-spec.md

 - Add ambient music controls with gentle fades and occasional short silence gaps; global sound toggle mutes all audio.
 - Include daily quote, stats, achievements, and subtle celebratory effects; keep them optional and non‑intrusive.
 - Ensure accessibility, mobile ergonomics, and performance budgets are respected.

+## Open‑Ended Parameters
+- Fonts: Provide a small, high‑quality set of at least two families (one serif, one sans‑serif).
+Exact families are flexible as long as they feel premium and legible.
+- Themes: Provide a curated set of 10–15 themes.
+Exact names and palettes are flexible; ensure strong contrast, harmonious accents, and a calm/luxury mood.